uvatoc/uvatoc.github.io/src/content/week6.md

 There is no programming problem this week.

+As with Week 5, you will be given a new problem for the write-up this week, and need to solve it individually.
+The assigned write-up problem will be similar to Problem 1 and Problem 4 from this assignment.

 # Reading

 This week focuses on material in [Chapter 6: Functions with Infinite